DecBayComp/TRamWAy/doc/inference.rst

 Inference
 =========

-This step consists of inferring the values of parameters of the local dynamics in each cell.
+This step consists of inferring the values of parameters of the local dynamics in each microdomain or cell.
-These parameters are diffusivity, force, diffusive drift and potential energy.
+These parameters can be diffusivities, forces, drifts and potential energies.

 The inference usually consists of minimizing a cost function.
 It can be perfomed in each cell independently (e.g. :ref:`D <inference_d>`, :ref:`DD <inference_dd>` and :ref:`DF <inference_df>` in their *degraded* variants) or jointly in all or some cells (e.g. :ref:`DV <inference_dv>`).